nguyentkfsc0086/academic-website/content/notes/Rachel'sLab/index.md

   - block: collection
     content:
       title: My personal notes
-      text: This is my collection of notes in Rachel's Lab
+      text: This is my collection of notes when I working in Computational Disease Biology Lab under the suppervision of professor Rachel Melamed
       filters:
         folders:
           - Lab_Note